-Visitors will still be required to wear a mask at all times while in the hospitals and should expect to be screened.
+The CDC still requires visitors to wear a mask at all times in health care settings and visitors should expect to be screened.

-Adult inpatients: One support person during the hours of 8 a.m. – 8 p.m.
+Adult inpatients: Two visitors during the hours of 8 a.m. – 8 p.m.

 Pediatrics inpatients: Two parents or guardians allowed.

-Women and infants center: One support person and one visitor who must stay the same for the duration of the hospital stay.
+Women and infants center: Up to two support persons who must stay the same for the duration of the hospital stay.

 End-of-life patients: Two visitors at a time.

-Surgery (inpatient and outpatient): One visitor in the waiting room only for the duration of the surgical procedure.
+Surgery (inpatient and outpatient): Two visitors in the waiting room only for the duration of the surgical procedure.